-Real estate professionals: It pays to stay in touch with past clients, future clients, and your sphere of influence pays off in new business…
+Real estate professionals: Keeping in touch with past clients, future clients, and your sphere of influence pays off in new business…

 You know it’s important to remain “top of mind” with all those folks.

 If you don’t make keeping in a touch a priority, they’ll forget that you’re in the real estate business.
 Then someone else will get the call when they’re ready to buy, sell, or refer someone.

 The latest reports from NAR say that past clients and your sphere of influence are still all-important as a source of new business.
 Those who responded to their survey, 53% of buyers and 66% of sellers say they chose their agent either because of a past association or a referral from friends or family members.